heremaps/here-data-sdk-typescript/README.md

-# HERE OLP SDK for TypeScript
+# HERE Data SDK for TypeScript

-The HERE OLP SDK for TypeScript is a TypeScript client for the <a href="https://platform.here.com" target="_blank">HERE Open Location Platform</a>.
+The HERE Data SDK for TypeScript is a TypeScript client for the <a href="https://platform.here.com" target="_blank">HERE platform</a>.

 ## Health Сheck